 - Interpersonal and Social Impacts (communication skills, leadership and teamwork

 - Physical and Behavioural Impacts (fitness, personal behaviours and social actions.)

 So, children who learn outdoors know more, understand more, feel better, behave better, work more cooperatively and are physically healthier.”

 Over recent years, we have maximised our fantastic grounds and outdoor spaces to develop a wide range of outside play environments and opportunities to meet the needs of all of our children.
 We believe that high quality play opportunities in the school grounds will support our children’s development in a wide range of ways.
 Thinking skills, creativity, resourcefulness, resilience, problem solving and social skills are just a few of these and all of this will make our children better learners.
-We have a member of staff who was appointed to lead OPAL every lunchtime, Mrs Jordan.
+We have a member of staff who was appointed to lead OPAL every lunchtime, Mrs Clare.